The Role of Hormones During Labor

 Understanding yourself can be very helpful when determining what will work for you while laboring.
 Some women prefer to be alone, while others prefer company, even a group in some cases.
 Carefully consider your personal preference.
 You can assign different team members different roles.
 For example, you mom could be your doula.
 Your sister could be the photographer.
 You may have a professional photographer picked out.
 You can also have an online doula helping you.
 This person would be a member of your birth team.
 While some may want to be surrounded by loved ones early on, other may want a small team such as their partner and doula as the labor progresses.

 Every woman is different and will benefit from different techniques for relaxation during labor.
 Having a birth coach and doula support will further improve relaxation and decrease stress.
+Other ways to be relaxed is to plan for what needs to be plan on time.
+For example, planning the baby nursery early rather than late, dealing with insurance coverage, etc. could decrease some unnecessary stress.
 Maximizing the role of your birth hormones will definitely go a long way into a peaceful birth.

 The information contained on this site should not be construed as medical advice nor should it replace the advice and individual care of your health care provider.

 Hi, I’m Susan Finazzo!
 I’m a certified Birth Doula, Birth coach, and Childbirth Educator from Port St Lucie, Florida.
 In addition to that, I am also a Faith-Based Counselor.
 I have over 10 years experience helping women having a positive birthing experience and would love to make a difference on yours too!